JoshBal117/dungeon-delver/README.md

 v0.1a — “Prototype Combat Demo”

-Basic turn-based Knight vs. Goblin loop.
+Basic Knight vs Goblin loop.

-Introduced RNG-based attack variance.
+RNG-based attack variance.

-Initial UI mockup with attack and new game buttons.
+Early UI prototype for battle flow.

+📜 License

+This project is licensed under the MIT License — see the LICENSE file for details.

 Developed by Joshua Balao

-"The dungeon remembers your steps — whether you return stronger or weaker is up to you."
+“The dungeon remembers your steps — whether you return stronger or weaker is up to you"